 Network Television Reporting: CBS News, "CBS Reports: Guatemala"

-Foreign Reporting: John Darnton, The New York Times, for coverage of the political crisis in Poland.
+Foreign Reporting: John Darnton, New York Times, for coverage of the political crisis in Poland.

-Local Reporting: Orlando Sentinel Star, "The Federal Impact"
+Local Reporting: Orlando Sentinel Star for "The Federal Impact"

 Book: Edwin R. Bayley, "Joe McCarthy and The Press"

 National Reporting: Jonathan Neuman and Ted Gup, The Washington Post, for a series on conflicts of interest in awarding of federal contracts.

 Local Television Reporting: Stephen Talbot and Jonathan Dann, KQED-TV, San Francisco, for documenting the potential hazards of nuclear weapons on military bases.

 National Television Reporting: Charles Kuralt, CBS News